 Why?
 Because it generates backlinks to your content.
 Therefore, it will help your site to grow organic traffic.

 As for the importance of sharing posts on Facebook, we hope you understand yourself better than us.
 So, start sharing posts on Facebook as well as on Twitter.
-Share your website’s content regularly on the high traffic sites.
+Share your website’s content regularly on high-traffic sites.

 If you want or have the financial capability, you can also hire a social media marketing agency to boost your posts and increase your site’s traffic.